 5. Material Efficiency

-These green architectures utilize materials that are renewable, recyclable, reusable, and non-toxic, such as straw, recycled metal, concrete, sheep wool, compressed earth block, lumber, and bamboo.
+These green architectures use materials that are renewable, recyclable, reusable, and non-toxic, such as straw, recycled metal, concrete, sheep wool, compressed earth block, lumber, and bamboo.

 Cons of Green Building